raviy0807/Sum-of-Even-Fibonnaci-withoutloop-recursion/README.md

 4. Environment: Ubuntu 18.08

 ### **Issue**
-1. COnversion from float128 to cpp_int.
+1. Conversion from float128 to cpp_int.

+### **Area of Improvement**
+1. We could use template instead of direct data type.
+2. The framework like Boost Test/GTest can be used for the Unit Testing
+3. Analyze the performance of various data type of boost library : mpf_float, float128, cpp_dec_float<N>

+Feel Free to refer and contact me:
+Suggestions are always welcome